losrobbos/code-formatting-and-linting/README.md

 Alright!

 Now discuss with your team your basic code formatting, e.g. if you wanna have semicolons at the end of each line and how many spaces you wanna use for indentation (2 vs 4)

+So far about the basic code formatting setup for your team.

+You are now ready to format stuff all the same way.

 ## Linting